Operation Saluting October: Background

 The outlined offensive relied heavily on the logistical and technical support provided by Soviet advisers attached to FAPLA on the company level.
 The advisers were expected to accompany their Angolan counterparts during battlefield engagements, although this was contrary to the official stance espoused by the Soviet government.
 Unofficially, the decision on what extent the advisers should be involved in hostilities was left to the discretion of the FAPLA and Soviet command hierarchy in Angola.
 Pilots and air crews from the Soviet Air Forces would also provide support for the ground operations.
 Sovietologist Peter Vanneman wrote that "the evidence of Soviet pilots participating [in Saluting October] is substantial, including eyewitness reports and taped conversations of the pilots."
 The Soviet Foreign Ministry publicly stated that Soviet helicopter pilots and air crews would be available to support the FAPLA offensive, but denied they would take direct part in hostilities.
 There were a number of East German military advisers attached to the units involved as well, fulfilling various non-combat roles.
 Russian historians Gennady Shubin and Andrei Tokarev wrote:

 Although the government of the USSR declared that the Soviet military did not participate in the battles in Angola, this operation was record-breaking in the number of Soviet military advisers, specialists, and interpreters who took part in it.
 Along the whole front, along the line of contact with the enemy, in the combat units of Angolan brigades and at the frontline command posts of the front, districts, and military zones, there were Soviet military advisers.
 They were there despite the battles, artillery shellings, and bombardments.

 On the personal orders of Fidel Castro, Cuban combat forces - then present in large numbers in Angola to shore up FAPLA's counter-insurgency efforts - were explicitly forbidden from participating in Saluting October.
 Cuban disagreements with the Soviet and FAPLA general staff in the past had resulted in much of the support roles during Soviet-directed FAPLA offensives being filled by East German advisers instead.
 However, the East German National People's Army was uninterested in contributing regular ground troops to fully replace the role of Cuban combat formations, claiming that this would not make up for FAPLA's deficiencies.
+The East German advisers attached to the FAPLA brigades were primarily engaged in signals intelligence; their task was to monitor FALA and South African radio traffic in the operational area.
+The remainder were technicians who serviced and maintained the electronic equipment in the air defence systems.